Fecal Microbiota Transplant

 Donor Selection: Donors must be healthy animals with a diverse and well-balanced gut microbiome.
 Careful screening is necessary to minimize the risk of transmitting pathogens or undesirable traits.

-Fecal microbiota transplants offer a promising treatment for dogs and cats struggling with various digestive disorders and gut imbalances.
+Fecal microbiota transplants offer a promising treatment for dogs struggling with various digestive disorders and gut imbalances.
 By restoring a healthy balance of gut bacteria, FMTs can help improve digestion, boost the immune system, and support overall well-being.
 We are proud to offer this cutting edge treatment to reduce our need for antibiotics and restore health naturally.

 434 N. Coast Highway 101, Encinitas, CA 92024 • 760-633-2254